Kinetic Geodesic Voronoi Diagrams in a Simple Polygon: A Voronoi Center

 Maintaining the extended shortest path maps requires handling $O(m)$ events~\cite{agtz-vqmsp-02}.
 Events where $c_{pqs}$ crosses a boundary of an extended SPM correspond to changes in the trajectory of $c_{pqs}$.
 By Theorem~\ref{thm:center_pqs} there are at most $O(m^3)$ such events.
 This dominates the $O(m^2)$ events that we have to handle to maintain the bisector endpoints in cyclic order around $\partial P$ (Lemmas~\ref{lem:complexity_bpq} and~\ref{lem:13collapse_upperbound_center}).

-Since in addition to $\SPM_p$, $\SPM_q$, and $\SPM_s$, we maintain only a constant amount of extra information.
-Since the KDS to maintain such a shortest path map $\SPM_s$ is local and can be updated to changes in the movement of $s$ in $O(\log^2 m)$ time.
-The same applies for our data structure as well.
+In addition to $\SPM_p$, $\SPM_q$, and $\SPM_s$, we maintain only a constant amount of extra information.
+Since the KDS to maintain such a shortest path map $\SPM_s$ is local and supports changing the movement of $s$ in $O(\log^2 m)$ time, the same applies for our data structure as well.
 We therefore obtain a compact, responsive, local, and efficient KDS. \end{proof}